Skip to main content

 Request to Sell Receivable

-As the two business day seasoning period has completed, Lead creates a request to sell the receivable to the program by posting a Sales Request File to the shared SFTP.
+As the two business day hold period has completed, Lead creates a request to sell the receivable to the program by posting a Sales Request File to the shared SFTP.

 4